-Scorable portfolios must be packed by grade in the order listed on the School Shipping List.
-(The boxes in which you received your test materials should be used for your return shipment.
-It is important that these designated boxes are used for the safe transportation of test materials.)
+Scorable portfolios must be packed by grade in the order listed on the School Shipping List by the school test coordinator.
+The boxes in which you received your test materials can be used for your return shipment.
+Unused materials such as media and unused portfolio kits should be packaged up and submitted to vendor.
 Portfolios must be placed flat in the box with the spines alternating until the box is full.
-This procedure will assist in distributing portfolios evenly within the box (See Figure 7-4: Packaging Diagram for Portfolios).
+This procedure ensures that test materials remain in the correct portlolio and in the correct order.
+(See Figure 8-3: Packaging Diagram for Portfolios).

 - 1. Examine the portfolio.
 If it appears the contents could drop out of the 3-ring binder, use rubber bands to wrap the portfolio both vertically and horizontally to ensure the contents stay intact. - 2.
 Begin packing materials by placing all unused pre-printed student identification labels at the bottom of the first box you are packing. - 3.
 Next, beginning with the last scorable portfolio on the School Shipping List, place the portfolios in the box until the box is full.
 If the box is not completely full, place wadded white paper as packing material to fill the box.
 Do NOT use newspaper or foam peanuts as filler. - 4.
 Continue packing boxes of scorable portfolios until all portfolios are packed.
 The last box packed will contain portfolios from the lowest tested grade and will be considered "Box 1."
 Place the School Shipping List on the top of the portfolios in this box. - 5.
 Do not seal the boxes yet!
-Continue with the preparation of the return shipping label.
+Continue with the preparation of the return materials label.

-Figure 8-4: Packing Diagram for Portfolios
+Figure 8-3: Packing Diagram for Portfolios